 There are a number of train lines that serve the city (and KL International Airport) including the KL Monorail, Light Rail Transit (LRT) and KTM Komuter Train Network.
 For practical purposes, the lines interconnect.

-Pick up a free Map of Kuala Lumpur (available at the airport and around the city) and there is a train map on the back.
+Pick up a free Map of Kuala Lumpur at the airport and around the city (this is also useful for pointing out the top Kuala Lumpur attractions) and there is a train map on the back.
 I’ve found the best way to understand the buses is simply ask the locals on a journey by journey basis.

 Prices are very cheap on public transport costing on average 1 to 2 RM per ride (around 50-75 US cents).
 The biggest inconvenience is trying to get the machine to accept the Ringitt notes.
 Be patient and expect some machines simply to refuse or reject your money.
 Move on, and don’t hold a technical grudge.